 Pictured Rocks National Lakeshore interprets the stories associated with the U.S. Lighthouse Service, U.S. Life Saving Service, and the U.S. Coast Guard.
 Park facilities at Munising, Sand Point, Au Sable Point, and Grand Marais are dedicated to preserving this history.
 They date from 1874 at the Au Sable Light Station through 1975 at the Munising Range Light, and include contemporary aids to navigation.

 In 1872, Congress appropriated $40,000 to build at lighthouse at Au Sable Point.
 The light station began operation on August 19, 1874.
-The light tower is 86 feet high, and shines its beacon 17 miles out on Lake Superior.
+At 86 feet high, the light tower is the tallest lighthouse on this stretch of the southern Lake Superior shore.
+The original fixed white light could be seen 17 miles out on the lake.

 In 1958, the Coast Guard converted the light station to an automatic unattended light, and discontinued the fog signal.